JuliaGeometry/DelaunayTriangulation.jl/paper/paper.md

 # Examples

-We give two examples of how the package can be used.
+We give one examples of how the package can be used, focusing on Delaunay triangulations rather than Voronoi tessellations.
 Many more examples are given in the [documentation](https://juliageometry.github.io/DelaunayTriangulation.jl/stable/), including [tutorials](https://juliageometry.github.io/DelaunayTriangulation.jl/stable/tutorials/overview/) and [fully detailed applications](https://juliageometry.github.io/DelaunayTriangulation.jl/stable/applications/overview/) such as cell simulations.
-To fully demonstrate the utility of the package, our examples follow realistic applications.
-We omit code used for plotting with Makie.jl [@danisch2021makie] in the examples below for space reasons.
+To fully demonstrate the utility of the package, we consider a realistic application.
+We omit code used for plotting with Makie.jl [@danisch2021makie] in the example below for space reasons.
 The complete code is available [here](https://github.com/JuliaGeometry/DelaunayTriangulation.jl/blob/paper/paper/paper.jl).

-For our first example, we consider a domain motivated by mean exit time.
+We consider a domain motivated by mean exit time.
 In particular, consider the problem
 $$
 \begin{array}{rcll}
 D\nabla^2 T(x, y) & = & -1 & (x, y) \in \Omega, \\